-Joe threw his eye over them, and pronounced that the job would necessitate the lighting of his forge fire, and would take nearer two hours than one.
-"Will it?
+Joe threw his eye over them, and pronounced that the job would necessitate the lighting of his forge fire, and would take nearer two hours than one, "Will it?
 Then will you set about it at once, blacksmith?" said the off-hand sergeant, "as it's on his Majesty's service.
 And if my men can bear a hand anywhere, they'll make themselves useful."
 With that, he called to his men, who came trooping into the kitchen one after another, and piled their arms in a corner.
 And then they stood about, as soldiers do; now, with their hands loosely clasped before them; now, resting a knee or a shoulder; now, easing a belt or a pouch; now, opening the door to spit stiffly over their high stocks, out into the yard.

-was in an agony of apprehension.
+All these things I saw without then knowing that I saw them, for I was in an agony of apprehension.
 But beginning to perceive that the handcuffs were not for me, and that the military had so far got the better of the pie as to put it in the background, I collected a little more of my scattered wits.